corda/corda/docs/source/corda-configuration-file.rst

     joining them to the same cluster to replicate the committed state log.
 Note that the Raft cluster uses a separate transport layer for communication that does not integrate with ArtemisMQ messaging services.

-:notaryClusterAddresses: List of Raft cluster member addresses used to joining the cluster.
+:notaryClusterAddresses: List of Raft cluster member addresses used to join the cluster.
 At least one of the specified
     members must be active and be able to communicate with the cluster leader for joining.
 If empty, a new cluster will be bootstrapped.
 Required only when running a distributed notary service.

 :networkMapService: If `null`, or missing the node is declaring itself as the NetworkMapService host.
 Otherwise this is